 The history of artificial intelligence dates back to ancient Greece.
-Philosophers of that time were already wondering whether human thinking could be performed by intelligent machines.
-This question has been with mankind for centuries.
+Philosophers of that time were already wondering whether intelligent machines could perform human thinking.
+This question has been with humankind for centuries.
 The answer to it came in 1955, when Herbert Simon and Allen Newell, American scientists, finally created the very first artificial intelligence program.

 Today, over sixty-five years after this breakthrough, we have developed algorithms and machines that our ancestors could only dream of.
 But, even now, we haven't fully mastered AI technology.
 There are still many areas of AI that people need to understand better.
 Fortunately, research into artificial intelligence has accelerated recently.

-Over 50% of respondents who took part in PwC’s 2021 AI Predictions Report say that their companies increased investments in AI over the last year.
-Businesses invest in AI and machine learning with the hope of improving their customer satisfaction and productivity and decreasing the risk of bad investments.
-Recent developments have only strengthened already emerging trends while also creating new ones that promise to have a great impact on the near future.
+Over 50% of respondents who took part in PwC’s AI Predictions Report say that their companies increased investments in AI over the last year.
+Businesses invest in AI and machine learning to improve their customer satisfaction and productivity and decrease the risk of bad investments.
+Recent developments have only strengthened already emerging trends while also creating new ones that promise to significantly impact the near future.

 1. AI democratization

-Up until now, artificial intelligence has only been available to tech giants and startups, and they have left the rest of the world far behind.
+Until now, artificial intelligence has only been available to tech giants and startups, leaving the rest of the world far behind.
 That’s going to change.
-According to Gartner, the democratization of AI will be a dominating trend in 2021.
-That means that more organizations will put more effort into making AI tools accessible.
+According to Gartner, the democratization of AI will be a dominating trend in 2022.
+That means more organizations will make more effort to make AI tools accessible.

 The more popular AI tools will become, the more data they will collect.
 That will help to make AI products more accurate.
 What’s more, AI will become cheaper, and because of that, it will become obtainable even in sectors that haven’t been able to afford to use it so far.
 Organizations benefiting the public, state schools, and healthcare facilities could fully benefit from it and also get a chance to become much more effective in their operations.

 However, before that can happen, businesses must act responsibly.
-They need to put extra effort into training employees at all levels, not only the technical staff so that everybody can benefit from using the technology.
-This will help to reduce the effects of AI illiteracy that could become a huge problem in the labor market of the future.
+They need to put extra effort into training employees at all levels, not only the technical staf, sot everybody can benefit from using the technology.
+This will help reduce the effects of AI illiteracy that could become a huge problem in the future labor market.